Neither U.S. nor EU has strategy for Ukraine

 Her tone recalled the 2003 book "Of Paradise and Power" by Nuland's husband, historian Robert Kagan, who upset many in Brussels by asserting that "Americans are from Mars, Europeans are from Venus".

 In other words: Americans are tough, Europeans are wimps.
-Americans take responsibility for international security, spend their hard-earned dollars on defense, and recognize the threats to freedom and stability in the world.
+Americans take responsibility for international security, spend their hard-earned dollars on defence, and recognise the threats to freedom and stability in the world.
 Europeans are politically naive, unwilling to risk their own blood and treasure, and happy to free-ride on U.S. military protection.

 Proclaimed in the wake of the September 11, 2001 attacks on the United States by al Qaeda and published in the year that President George W. Bush invaded Iraq, Kagan's thesis was a child of its time.